SALLU00125/Git_tutorials_3232000/git_commands.md

 git log -p -int(no_of_comits) // shows the selected no of commits only

-git diff // compares the
-git diff --staged // compares the staged to the last commited file
+git diff // compares the unmodified file to staged file git diff --staged // compares the staged to the last commited file

 git checkout -f //roles file back to the last commit